Laura Paler

 I am Provost Associate Professor in the Department of Government at American University’s School of Public Affairs, where I also serve as Graduate Program Director.
 My research spans comparative politics, the political economy of development, and political behavior.

 My research examines how different sources of state revenue — taxation, natural resources, and foreign aid — shape governance and political behavior.
-I also study the causes of intergroup conflict and prejudice, and interventions designed to mitigate them, including intergroup contact.
+I also study the causes of intergroup conflict and prejudice, and interventions designed to mitigate them.

 I am a Co-Director of the Democratic Erosion Consortium (DEC), a global network of researchers, students, policymakers, and practitioners working to understand and counter democratic erosion through evidence-based approaches.
 I am also a member of the Evidence in Governance and Politics (EGAP) network and a co-convener of the Northeast Workshop in Empirical Political Science (NEWEPS).